olliw42/mLRS-docu/docs/FRSKY_R9.md

 ### As Receiver ###

 The R9M module can also be flashed with firmware which allows it to be used as mLRS receiver.
 This yields a receiver working at high transmit power for longer range applications.

-For details please search the rcgroups thread and ask on rcgroups or discord if you have questions.
+Connections are as follows:

+4-Pin Header:
+- Inverted serial Rx
+- Inverted serial Tx
+- 5 Volts
+- GND

+Note: As the serial connections are inverted, these will have to be accounted for when connecting to the flight controller.
+One solution is to use an inverter cable as mentioned above.
+Alternatively, F7 and H7 based flight controllers have built-in inverters which can be enabled with the SERIALx_OPTIONS parameter.

+JR Bay connector:
+- Rx, not used
+- Tx, not used
+- Vin
+- GND
+- Pin 5 (S.Port) - Out (SBUS only)

 ## R9MX Receiver ##